BenRStutzman/conjulameos/README.md

 # Conjulameos
-Welcome to *ConjuLAMEos* - a lame version of [conjuguemos.com](https://www.conjuguemos.com) for practicing verb cojugations, but customizable with whatever verbs you want!
+Welcome to *ConjuLAMEos* - a lame version of [conjuguemos.com](https://www.conjuguemos.com/verb/homework/100) for practicing verb conjugations, but customizable with whatever verbs you want!

 ## Running the program
 In the command prompt, navigate into the `conjulameos` folder and run `serve -s build`.
 (You must first have npm and install `serve` with `npm install -g serve` if you haven't already.)
 You will then be directed to go to an address such as http://localhost:5000 in a browser.